-The vision of the National Network of Egypt is to promote cultural dialogue between Egypt and others in the Anna Lindh Network for Dialogue between Cultures and to be a platform for exchanging experiences and networking in the fields of development and rights within the framework of common human values based on international and national human rights standards.
+The vision of the Egyptian ALF National Network is to promote cultural dialogue between Egypt and others in the Anna Lindh Network for Dialogue between Cultures and to be a platform for exchanging experiences and networking in the fields of development and rights within the framework of common human values based on international and national human rights standards.

-The Egyptian network now has 90 civil society member organizations from all over Egypt
+The Egyptian Network now has 90 civil society member organisations from all over Egypt.

-The Network is working on implementing several activities to improve the capacity building of the members of the network, and to transfer the opportunities and experiences in the Anna Lindh Foundation to the members of the network.
+The Network is working on implementing several activities to improve the capacity building of its members, and to transfer the opportunities and experiences in the Anna Lindh Foundation to the members of the Egyptian Network.

-The Partners for Transparency Foundation now heads the Egyptian Network of the Anna Lindh Foundation.
+The Partners for Transparency Foundation currently heads the Egyptian Network of the Anna Lindh Foundation.
 It was elected in November 2018.

 The Egyptian Network has gone through seven phases:

 The first phase:

 Head of Network: Bibliotheca Alexandrina (2005-2012)

-Ambassador Ali Maher, representative of the Alexandria Library assumed the presidency of the Egyptian Network and has carried out a number of activities such as an annual music festival in Alexandria that includes folk music bands from various Mediterranean countries.
+Ambassador Ali Maher, representative of the Bibliotheca Alexandrina assumed the presidency of the Egyptian Network and has carried out a number of activities such as an annual music festival in Alexandria that includes folk music bands from various Mediterranean countries.

 The second phase:

-Head of Network: Aion Masr Foundation (2012-2013) In 2012 the Library of Alexandria announced its abandonment of the presidency of the network, and elections were organized in May 2012, and were won by the Aion Masr Foundation and its representative, Mustafa Abbas.
-After several months, early elections for the presidency of the Egyptian network were organised
+Head of Network: Aion Masr Foundation (2012-2013) In 2012 the Bibliotheca Alexandrina announced its abandonment of the presidency of the network, and elections were organised in May 2012, and were won by the Aion Masr Foundation and its representative, Mustafa Abbas.
+After several months, early elections for the presidency of the Egyptian network were organised.

 The third phase: